 Starting March 20, 2017, Australia Post began using electric utility carts to serve routes in Hobart, Tasmania on a trial basis.
 Five new three-wheeled carts now deliver goods in Howrah, Bellerive, Mornington, Montagu Bay, Rosney Park, Warrane and Tranmere.

 According to Mitch Buton, Australia Post’s Head of Network Optimisation, Hobart is an excellent starting point for the trial.
 This decision is partially due to the area’s increasing reliance on Internet-based shopping.
 Australia’s yearly growth rate for online shopping is around 11.5 per cent.
 But Hobart’s rate is currently well above the national average at 13.8 per cent.
-Clothing, health and beauty products and recreational items are especially popular with local shoppers.
+Clothing, health and beauty products are especially popular with local shoppers.
 Another reason Australia Post chose Hobart for the trial is its flat terrain.

 Parcel-Perfect Electric Carts Outshine Current Vehicles

-The factory-fresh electric vehicles are designed by Swiss company Kyburz and are developed and produced in Switzerland.
-The carts boast three times the weight capacity of the Australian Post’s current postie motorbikes; they can accommodate up to 100 small parcels and 1,200 letters per trip.
+The factory-fresh electric utility carts designed by Swiss company Kyburz are developed and produced in Switzerland.
+The carts boast three times the weight capacity of the Australian Post’s current postie motorbikes.
+They can accommodate up to 100 small parcels and 1,200 letters per trip.
 The carts can also reach speeds of up to 45km/h, and their nine-hour battery life gives drivers ample time to meet their delivery goals.

 How Electric Utility Carts Are Ideal for the Post

 Australia Post’s parcels volume currently generates more than 70 per cent of its total revenue.
 A decade ago it was 25 per cent.
 Now more than ever, efficient vehicle performance is a must.
-Several years ago, as the workforce began to shift towards carrying small parcels and letter volumes dropped to half of their former values, posties were equipped to handle the change.
-The addition of electric utility carts will allow them to deliver even higher parcel volumes, which will help to ensure their future job security.
-E-vehicles are also in use in Switzerland and Germany, where authorities report benefits such as improved rider safety and lower emissions in addition to greater load capacity.
+Several years ago, posties were equipped to handle the change.
+The workforce began to shift towards carrying small parcels, and letter volumes dropped to half of their previous values.
+The addition of electric powered utility carts will allow them to deliver even higher parcel volumes.
+Higher quantities will help to ensure their future job security.
+E-vehicles are also in use in Switzerland and Germany.
+In those countries, authorities report benefits such as improved rider safety.
+Also, there are lower emissions and higher load capacity.